Arrangements for Inbound Persons

-- All inbound travellers who are subject to the compulsory quarantine specified above should not have any symptoms and should have passed temperature checks upon entry.
-Those with symptoms will be referred to the Department of Health for further handling.
-Arrivals holding a visa with validity of less than 14 days will be denied entry.
+- All inbound persons must pass temperature checks upon arrival.
+Those found with symptoms will be referred to the Department of Health for further handling.